Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 \subsubsection{Feature extraction and classification}

 CRUMB's CNN backbone is split into two nested functions.
 The early layers of the network comprise $F(\cdot)$, a \enquote{feature extractor,} while the remaining, later layers comprise $P(\cdot)$, a classifier.
 Since early convolutional layers of CNNs are highly transferable \cite{yosinski2014transferable}, the parameters of $F(\cdot)$ are pretrained for image classification using ImageNet~\cite{deng2009imagenet} and then fixed during stream learning.
 CRUMB passes each training image through feature extractor $F(\cdot)$ to obtain feature map $Z$, of size $s \times w \times h$ (number of features, width, height). $Z$ is reconstructed using $B$ to form $\widetilde{Z}$, and a class prediction output can then obtained as $P(\widetilde{Z})$.
+The parameters of $P(\cdot)$ are initially pretrained alongside $F(\cdot)$ on ImageNet using standard methods, but also undergo additional ImageNet pretraining with an objective incorporating predictions on both $Z$ and $\widetilde{Z}$.
+Prior to stream learning, only the final layer of $P(\cdot)$ is randomly reinitialized to reflect the number of classes to be learned during streaming.